 Role of Temperature and Light

 The main trigger of large-scale bleaching events is an increase in water temperatures above the normal summer maximum.
 At elevated temperatures, the photosynthetic system of zooxanthellae is easily overwhelmed by incoming light leading to production of reactive oxygen species.
 These are a source of oxidative stress in the coral’s tissue, causing the coral to expel zooxanthellae to avoid further tissue damage.
 While increased temperatures are the trigger for bleaching, light is also an important factor.
-Increased irradiance can exacerbate bleaching risk, while corals that are partially shaded can tolerate higher temperatures before bleaching.
+Increased solar irradiance (i.e., the amount of light that penetrates the water column) can exacerbate bleaching risk, while corals that are partially shaded can tolerate higher temperatures before bleaching.